solita/solita.github.com/_posts/2020-05-25-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

 npm add source-map-support --save-dev
 ```

-After that running the server should print to console:
+After this, running the server should print to console:

 `INFO [macchiato-test.core:19] - macchiato-test started on 127.0.0.1 : 3000.`